hull-graveyard/sass-getunicode/readme.md

 # Sass Get Unicode Plugin

-This plugin allow you to get a character CSS unicode to use it in some generated content (i.e. ::before and ::after).
+This plugin allow you to use easily a special character in a pseudo element (i.e. ::before and ::after).

 #### Example: